 By Tonya Whitaker, Inside The Pew, Special to ASSIST News Service

-About the writer: Tonya Whittaker is managing editor of Inside The Pew (http://insidethepew.net/).
-She is a former newspaper journalist and resident of Plano, Texas.
-You may reach her at firstname.lastname@example.org.
+About the writer: Tonya Whitaker is managing editor of Inside The Pew (http://insidethepew.net/), and is a former newspaper journalist.

 ** You may republish this or any of our ANS stories with attribution to the ASSIST News Service (www.assistnews.net).
 Please also tell your friends that they can received a complimentary subscription to our news service being going to the above ANS link and signing up there.